Market Trends & Analysis

 The Inland Empire delivered nearly 60 million SF of industrial space since 2023 with over 25% available, though new supply is forecast to plummet from 25 million SF in 2024 to under 5 million by 2026.
 Medical office construction thrived with 32 buildings achieving 85% occupancy since 2020, while pre-existing luxury multifamily vacancy climbed toward 20-year highs near 7%.

-4Q25 NV Quarterly Newsletter
+4Q25 Nevada Quarterly Newsletter

 In 2025, Nevada's markets faced dramatic supply imbalances.
 Reno confronted industrial oversupply with 8 million SF under construction while tenant expansion cooled sharply, yet multifamily development nearly ceased with just 110 units underway.